CetiAlphaFive/jrametta/README.md

-# jrametta
-This is the backend code for my personal website, feel free to borrow from the formatting as you wish!
+This is the backend code for my personal website, feel free to borrow from the setup/formatting as you wish!